Oldsmobile Cutlass Supreme: A Practical Mid-size Car

 1968 – 1972: The more powerful Cutlass Supreme

-Based from the A-body platform and front-wheel-drive layout, the second-generation models offered greater capability with the enlargement of the Rocket V8 engine to 350 cubic inches with 310-horsepower.
+Based on the A-body platform and front-wheel-drive layout, the second-generation models offered greater capability with the enlargement of the Rocket V8 engine to 350 cubic inches with 310-horsepower.
 Some minor changes were done to the vertical headlights and split grille.
 Other changes included a cutout rear bumper and exhaust trumpets, SX badges, and a center console with a floor-mounted shifter.

 1973 – 1977: Smaller engine for fuel economy

 In this generation, the models became less powerful due to downsizing plans by GM.
 The models only had a four-barrel carburetor on a Rocket V8, which could produce 180-horsepower.
 Along with a variable-ratio power steering, a three-speed Turbo Hydra-matic automatic transmission became standard.
 Due to the energy crisis during this era, the units had smaller engines; an inline six and three-speed manual transmission was used, with the Rocket V8 offered as an upgrade option.

 Even more downsizing occurred in this generation, for the company started focusing on the production of other upscale models like the Calais and the 442.
 Despite this, the models still received an aerodynamic restyle, wherein a shovel-nose front header panel was used.
 Also, the units shifted to rear-wheel drive.
 A few entertainment features remained, including a radio and a cassette player, while a cruise control and air conditioning became standard interior features.

 1989 – 1997: Inclusion of practical features

 In this generation, the units became more curvaceous and used the W-body platform and shifted to front-wheel drive.
 Powered by a 3.1-liter V6, the units had a restyled cabin, a redesigned instrument panel, mini-quad headlights, additional passenger-side airbags, and standard anti-lock brakes.